gdbroman/broman.blog/_posts/2020-01-01-side-hustles.md

 ## 2. Flipping on Ebay and Amazon (or just selling via Amazon FBA)

 Along with garage sales, this has become somewhat of a Garyvee meme.
 But as of 2020, selling on Amazon actually still seem to be pretty profitable.
-Gary himself suggests buying stuff cheap on Ebay and selling them at a higher price on Amazon (don't ask me why that works).
+Gary Vaynerchuk himself suggests buying stuff cheap on Ebay and selling them at a higher price on Amazon.

 And to paraphrase Gary: if you're living in your mom's basement, don't tell me flipping "isn't scalable".
 First, make enough money to sustain yourself - then we can start talking about scaling.

-Also, I'd like to shout out this and this hilarious Garyvee impression.

-## 3. Build and sell a SAAS-product (Software as a Service)
+## 3. Code and Sell Software

 This one's for the tech-savvy out there.
-If you know how to code - preferably web development - you can make money off of web apps.
+If you know how to code - preferably web development - you can make money off of web applications.

-What's so great about web apps is that the financial barrier of entry is low.
+What's so great about web apps is that the financial barrier of entry is so low.
 All you basically need to pay for is a domain, server hosting and then you're good to go.

-And what makes it even better is, because of the knowledge barrier of entry (i.e. programming skills) the competition isn't as intense as for drop shipping for instance.
+And what makes it even better is, because of the knowledge barrier of entry (i.e. programming skills) the competition isn't as intense as for Shopify drop shipping for instance.

 Then there's many other options such as selling iOS and android apps, or downloadable desktop software.
-These are also viable options but they're not as hot as web applications.
-Or at least mobile apps.
-The competition is ridiculous.
+These are also viable options but they're not as easy as web applications.
+No one downloads a new app anymore.
 It's just easier to grab people's attention in the web browser than in the app store.

 ## 4. Building a Youtube channel